Much of the conversation on this blog is dedicated to women and what happens when they have hypothyroidism or low thyroid function.

 The reason each present with unique symptoms has to do with how those sex hormones function in the body.

 As a man, testosterone is your primary sex hormone.

-Having normal testosterone levels are felt to be protective against many diseases (3), helps men build and maintain muscle mass (4), helps prevent cardiovascular disease (5) and is generally considered to improve longevity and quality of life (6).
+Having normal testosterone levels is felt to be protective against many diseases (3), helps men build and maintain muscle mass (4), helps prevent cardiovascular disease (5), and is generally considered to improve longevity and quality of life (6).

-Because of how important testosterone is for male health, it's a huge deal when men have sub-optimal levels and need to be addressed immediately.
+Because of how important testosterone is for male health, it’s a huge deal when men have sub-optimal levels that need to be addressed immediately.

 In men, it is well established that both insulin resistance and hypothyroidism can act to reduce testosterone in males.

 The problem is that low thyroid hormone potentiates insulin resistance (7) in men as well.